 Even if you're able to wait until age 70 for a fatter check, Social Security should not make up your entire retirement income plan.
 According to the SSA, retirees on average receive 40% of their pre-retirement income via the program.
 So make sure you are saving elsewhere.

 “People's views of what they want to do in their second chapter varies very drastically,” Reddy says.
-After all, traveling the world will cost much more than sitting on the couch and reading books from the library.

 But you don’t have to be certain about your future to make a plan.
-If you want to have a lifestyle in your retirement consistent with the one you have during your career, Fidelity’s rule of thumb is to try to save 10 times your income by the time you’re 67.
+If you want to have a lifestyle in your retirement consistent with the one you have during your career, financial services corporation Fidelity’s rule of thumb is to try to save 10 times your income by the time you’re 67.
 That means saving one times your salary by the time you're 30, three times your salary by age 40, six times your salary by age 50 and eight times your salary by age 60.

-And keep in mind that all the planning in the world is not going to make up for unexpected events, like losing a job, getting a divorce, or having health problems.
-Have a plan and work towards a goal, but recognize that it’s okay if it goes off track, Reddy says.
-When that happens, he recommends reassessing your income, savings, future outlook and goals and adjusting your plan as needed.
-Maybe you could push your retirement date out, for example, to save for a few more years.
-Or, you could apply for long-term care insurance to help cover the cost of extended healthcare.
+Keep in mind that all the planning in the world is not going to make up for unexpected events, like losing a job, getting a divorce or health problems.
+Have a plan and work toward a goal, but recognize that it’s okay if it goes off track, Reddy says.
+When that happens, he recommends reassessing your income, savings, future outlook and goals.

-Remember: if you're struggling with making a plan on your own, you might want to hire a financial advisor who can help you out.
+If you're struggling with making a plan on your own, you might want to hire a financial advisor who can help you out.

-Retirement savings: what percentage of my income should I save?
+How much of my income should I save for retirement?

 “If you don’t, it’s like leaving free money on the table,” she adds.

-Then over time, aim to contribute a higher percentage of your income to your 401(k), even if your employer only matches up to a certain point.
+Over time, aim to contribute a higher percentage of your income to your 401(k), even if your employer only matches up to a certain point.

 If you’re early in your career and believe you'll be making more later in life, a Roth IRA might be your best bet.
-This way, you pay your income taxes when you're in a low tax bracket and can enjoy tax-free withdrawals when you're presumably in a higher bracket later in life.
+This way, you pay your income taxes when you're in a low tax bracket and can enjoy tax-free withdrawals when you're (presumably) in a higher bracket later in life.

 Overall, it’s all about knowing your options, and picking the ones that makes the most sense for you.